What’s in this article

 Owning property

-Ease in transfer of ownership
+Ease in the transfer of ownership

 Uninterrupted existence

 This type of business structure has a perpetual succession which means it will only cease to exist once it is legally dissolved.
-If any stakeholder departs or ceased, it will not affect the Company’s existence.
+If any stakeholder departs or ceases, it will not affect the Company’s existence.

 Better access to funding